Shades of purple: Purple (X11 color) (veronica)

 The color purple, as defined in the X11 color names in 1987, is brighter and bluer than the HTML/CSS web color purple shown above as purple (HTML/CSS color).
 This is one of the very few clashes between web and X11 colors.

 This color can be called X11 purple.

 The traditional name for this tone of purple is veronica.
 The first recorded use of veronica as a color name in English was in 1919.

 Medium purple (X11)

 The web color medium purple is a medium shade of the bright X11 purple shown above.

 Rebecca purple

 Rebecca purple was named after the daughter of CSS pioneer Eric A. Meyer and added to CSS 4.1.

 Additional definition of purple

 Purple (Munsell)

-This color is defined as purple in the Munsell color system (Munsell 5P).
-The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (color purity), spaced uniformly in three dimensions in the elongated oval at an angle shaped Munsell color solid according to the logarithmic scale which governs human perception.
-In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five primary colors—red, yellow, green, blue, and purple.
+The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (colorfulness), spaced uniformly (in terms of human perception) in three dimensions in the Munsell color solid.
+In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five, non-arbitrary, equally spaced primary colors: red, yellow, green, blue, and purple.

-The Munsell colors displayed are only approximate as they have been adjusted to fit into the sRGB gamut.
+The color of the sample is the most chromatic (colorful) purple in the sRGB gamut that falls in the hue of 5P (primary purple) in the Munsell color space.